Yu-Maryland/e-boost/README.md

 # Results will be in logs/ directory
 ls logs/
-# Output: adder/ bar/ c2670/ ... (one directory per circuit)
+# Output: # Output: adder/ bar/ c2670/ ... (one directory per circuit)
 ```

 ---

 ## 📧 Contact

-For questions or feedback, please open an issue in this repository.
+For questions or feedback, please reach out to the authors listed in the [paper](https://arxiv.org/abs/2508.13020) or open an issue in this repository.

+---

+## 📜 License

+This project is licensed under the MIT License.

+---

+Enjoy boosted E-graph extraction with E-boost!